Kanchenjunga Trek

 • One fleece jacket

-• Two to three pairs of hiking socks and a couple of pairs of thicker socks
+• Four pairs of hiking socks and a couple of pairs of thicker socks

 • Two pairs of gloves—one pair light fleece, the other waterproof/windproof